Jonsen22/PhasmoRPG/README.md

 # Introduction

-This project is based on [Nuzzgard](https://www.youtube.com/channel/UCzeJwNw3EBqZ570CQbFCSJw) ideia of making phasmophobia as rpg, all the credits go to him.
+This project is based on [Nuzzgard](https://www.youtube.com/channel/UCzeJwNw3EBqZ570CQbFCSJw) ideia of making phasmophobia as rpg, all the credits goes to him.

 # What is